 Department of Veteran Affairs Medical Centers (VAMC).14

 For CoC, ESG, and SSVF Program-funded projects, at minimum, agencies must participate in CE by filling all availabilities in their projects with referrals made by the local CE process, which means serving as a Receiving Project.
-Agencies may also participate in CE by serving as an Entry Point, which means completing assessments and making referrals
+Agencies may also participate in CE by serving as an Entry Point, which means completing assessments and making referrals.

 For SSVF Program-funded projects, the Department of Veteran Affairs (VA) requires grantees to participate in “the development, implementation, and ongoing operations of their local Continuum of Care’s coordinated assessment system or equivalent, as described in the McKinney-Vento Act as amended by the HEARTH Act.”13 In addition, when writing letters of support for new and renewal projects for the SSVF Program, the TX BoS CoC strongly considers how projects support building local capacity for CE and participate in their region’s planning efforts.